srikharshashi/sih2022-docs/README.md

 - Create a system for citizens to report crimes anonymously while also giving the autorities a swift way to interfere

 ## Solution

+Actual Summary : We made an uber for crimes with face detection and NLP to help investigation and an Admin Dashboard for quick information with a hint of smart contract in there to anonymously reward reporters.

 Let us go through the solution from a bottom up perspective ie from the **citizens**
 1) They are provided with a mobile app for anonymous crime reporting along with the ability to upload media and exact location of where the crime has occured